 Always meet your prospective tenants, even if you’re using a letting agent.

 I personally believe that one of the greatest tools to identity a rogue tenant is by relying on gut instinct.
-That’s why I’ve thrown it first in the list.
+It’s not a coincidence that it’s first on my list.

-I’m sure a lot of landlords have shown prospective tenants around their property and thought, “Hmm I’m not sure I want these people living here”, I know I’ve thought that on many occasions.
-From my experience, if it looks like a chav, smells like a chav and walks like a chav, it’s probably a chav.
+I’m sure a lot of landlords have shown prospective tenants around during a viewing and thought, “Hmm… I’m not sure I want these people living here”

 If your prospective tenants make you feel uneasy, it’s probably for good reason.